Primary precepts derived from natural inclinations

 Aquinas discusses the derivation of the primary precepts in 1-11 Q94 A2.
 The logic of his argument can be expressed diagrammatically.

 Man is a rational agent who seeks goods he believes perfect his nature.
 So the starting point is the synderesis rule: do good and avoid evil.
-The ends of man are of three sorts, argues Aquinas, which together we can form into the acronym PROWL (preservation, reproduction, ordered society, worship of God, and learning).
+The ends of man are of three sorts, argues Aquinas, which together we can form into the acronym POWER (preservation of life, ordered society, worship of God, education and reproduction).

 1. Those we share with all creation (the desire to preserve our life).